 Disaster Recovery Center vs. business continuity | All for One Poland

-Disaster Recovery Center vs. business continuity
+Disaster Recovery Center and Business Continuity

 Disaster Recovery Center

 A key component of a business security strategy is becoming a Disaster Recovery Center (DRC) – a backup data center that enables business continuity even in the event of a major failure of the primary IT environment.
-The basis for securing data is a variety of backups made to a remote location, protected from unauthorized deletion, tested for recovery, and the creation of a recovery site so that the business can operate uninterrupted.
-Just having a backup is not enough: it is equally important to determine how quickly an organization can restore systems to operation and where those copies are physically stored.
+Data protection relies on various types of backups created in remote locations, safeguarded against unauthorized deletion and regularly tested for recovery, as well as on the establishment of a recovery site to ensure uninterrupted operations.
+It is not enough to have a backup: it is equally important to determine how quickly an organization can restore its systems and where those copies are physically stored.

 To maintain business continuity, consider replicating data to another provider, such as from Azure to AWS, so that if the entire infrastructure of one public cloud is unavailable, data can be run in another public cloud or data can be withdrawn and run in a designated data center outside the cloud location.

-Backups for on-premise solutions
+Backups for On-Premise Solutions

 For in-house resources, there are a number of options for replicating data between other centers, both transactional data and backups.
 There are solutions that replicate data also to public clouds, as well as other data centers.

-For SaaS solutions
+For SaaS Solutions

-Human error (e.g., phishing, employee carelessness)Clicking on a malicious link, opening an attachment, providing login credentials~40%
+Human error (e.g., phishing, employee carelessness) Clicking on a malicious link, opening an attachment, providing login credentials ~40%

-Use of stolen credentialsPasswords obtained by phishing, leaks, brute-force~25%
+Use of stolen credentials Passwords obtained by phishing, leaks, brute-force ~25%

-Software vulnerability (unpatched vulnerability)Intrusion through unpatched vulnerability in system, application, firmware~15%
+Software vulnerability (unpatched vulnerability) Intrusion through unpatched vulnerability in systems, applications, firmware ~15%

-Malware (malware, ransomware)Deployment of malicious code, often via phishing or external media~10%
+Malicious (malware, ransomware) Deployment of malicious code, often via phishing or external media ~10%

-Configuration error (e.g., open access, bad permissions)Public exposure of resources (e.g. S3, RDP, servers), lack of segmentation~5%
+Configuration error (e.g., open access, incorrect permissions) Public exposure of resources (e.g. S3, RDP, servers), lack of segmentation ~5%

-Internal sabotage (insider threat)Actions of current or former employees~3-5%
+Internal sabotage (insider threat) Actions by current or former employees ~3-5%

-Supply chain attacksAttack by IT vendor, software upgrade, partner~1-3%
+Supply chain attacks Attack via an IT vendor, software upgrade, or partner ~1-3%

 Rafal Grześkowiak, IT Project Manager, All for One Poland

-Business continuity in NIS2
+Business Continuity in NIS2

 Analogous requirements are imposed by ISO 27001 in its latest edition (in controls A.5.30 and A.8.13, respectively).

-Good IT service management practices described in norms and standards have been reflected in legislation over time.
-The 2016 NIS Directive and the Polish Act on the National Cyber Security System (NSC) emphasized the need for appropriate organizational and technical solutions.
+Good IT service management practices described in standards have been reflected in legislation over time.
+The 2016 NIS Directive and the Polish Act on the National CyberSecurity System (NSC) emphasized the need for appropriate organizational and technical solutions.
 However, it was not until the 2022 NIS2 Directive in Article 21 that the requirements were made more specific, imposing the obligation to prepare, among other things, a risk analysis and disaster recovery procedures.

 Write us Call us Send email